oakestra/oakestra/README.md

 > docker-compose up --build
 > ```

-The following ports are exposed:
+The following ports must be exposed:

 - 10100 Cluster Manager (needs to be accessible by the Node Engine)